Josh Smith Player Props: Rangers vs. Tigers

 Josh Smith At The Plate

-- Smith is hitting .218 with three doubles, three home runs and 12 walks.
+- Smith has three doubles, three home runs and 12 walks while hitting .218.

 - Smith has reached base via a hit in 15 games this year (of 35 played), and had multiple hits in three of those games.